Flag of Kentucky: History

 In 1880, Joseph P. Nuckols, the Adjutant General appointed a Committee to design a flag for the State Guard.
 The flag was described as containing a blue background with the state seal in the center, an Eagle placed above the seal.
 In the eagle beak is a scroll inscribed with "United We Stand, Divided We Fall."
 Underneath the seal in gold the Regimental or Battalion number with the letters: "K. S. G."

 A flag referred to as a state flag was mentioned in 1883.
 The design was given to the Adjutant General's Department and was described as: "It will bear the coat-of-arms of the state, the figures being correct portraits of Daniel Boone and Dick Tateboon companions of the early day."

 During the Spanish-American War, regiments from Kentucky carried a blue regimental flags bearing the state seal in the center and the regimental number ether below or above it, with the inscription "U.S.V." or "U.S.V.I."

+In 1915, the Kentucky State Association of Washington D.C. request the state legislature for a flag.